-A framework for building reusable, testable & encapsulated view components in Ruby on Rails.
+A framework for creating reusable, testable & encapsulated view components, built to integrate seamlessly with Ruby on Rails.

-ViewComponents are Ruby objects used to build markup.
-Think of them as an evolution of the presenter pattern, inspired by React.
+Think of ViewComponents as an evolution of the presenter pattern, inspired by React.
 A ViewComponent is a Ruby object:

-ViewComponents best for templates that are reused or benefit from being tested directly.
-Heavily reused partials and templates with significant amounts of embedded Ruby often make good ViewComponents.
+ViewComponents work best for templates that are reused or benefit from being tested directly.
+Partials and templates with significant amounts of embedded Ruby often make good ViewComponents.

 With ViewComponent, integration tests can be reserved for end-to-end assertions, with permutations covered at the unit level.